TomoakiNagahara/op-cd/README.md

  * 2_upstream.php - Setup upstream.
  * 2_update.php   - PULL of origin and upstream.
  * 3_push.php     - PUSH to upstream.
  * ci.sh          - Required for git pre-push.
-This will eventually become unnecessary. <-- Why?
-How?
+This will eventually become unnecessary.

 # Change repository